KJoke70/i3blocks-scripts/README.md

   --host HOST, -s HOST  Specify the host mpd is running on --port PORT, -p PORT  Specify the port mpd is running on --play_symbol PLAY_SYMBOL
-                        Symbol-code for playing music --pause_symbol PAUSE_SYMBOL
+                        Symbol-code for playing music (default is f144) --pause_symbol PAUSE_SYMBOL
-                        Symbol-code for paused music --stop_symbol STOP_SYMBOL
+                        Symbol-code for paused music (default is f28b) --stop_symbol STOP_SYMBOL
-                        Symbol-code for stopped music --refresh-time REFRESH_TIME, -r REFRESH_TIME
+                        Symbol-code for stopped music (default is f28d) --refresh-time REFRESH_TIME, -r REFRESH_TIME
                         Interval for when to check data in seconds (float) --text-refresh-rate TEXT_REFRESH_RATE, -R TEXT_REFRESH_RATE